 The CDSP shall be entitled to assume that any person using a UK Link User's UK Link Identity under paragraph 5.1(a), and any Authorised Representative of a UK Link User, is fully authorised to access and use UK Link (and in particular to initiate, authorise and transmit, and to receive or access for the purposes of receiving, UK Link Communications); and any UK Link Communication transmitted by such a person or (as the case may be) an Authorised Representative shall be treated as given by the UK Link User.

-Availability and downtime, and capacity constraints in UK Link
+Availability and downtime

 To enable the CDSP to operate and maintain UK Link, on each day and/or particular days UK Link, or (where so specified in the Existing UK Link Manual) particular parts of UK Link, will not be operational at certain times and for certain periods ("planned UK Link downtime") specified in or determined in accordance with the Existing UK Link Manual.